On the Boundedness of The Bilinear Hilbert Transform along "non-flat" smooth curves: Remarks

 \textbf{Open problem.} \textit{As before, for $\G=(t,-\gamma(t))$, define the bilinear Hilbert transform $H_{\G}$ along the curve $\G$ as

 What is the largest function space

 for which the condition $\g\in Y$ assures that $H_{\G}$ extends boundedly from $L^2(\R)\times L^2(\R)$ to $L^1(\R)$?} $ $

-Now philosophically, we do expect that any general treatment of the above question should distinguish between the flat and non-flat cases and treat them accordingly, combining the method presented here with the deeper and more complicated approach in \cite{LT1}, \cite{LT2}.
+\textbf{4) A curved model for the trilinear Hilbert transform.} Philosophically, we do expect that any general treatment of the above question should distinguish between the flat and non-flat cases and treat them accordingly, combining the method presented here with the deeper and more complicated approach in \cite{LT1}, \cite{LT2}.
 As a principle, we do notice that the presence of the curvature makes the treatment of this problem easier, as we do obtain a scale-type decay.
-Making now a parallel (that accounts for this principle), we do expect that for example the difficult open question regarding the boundedness of the trilinear Hilbert transform \beq T(f,g,h)(x):=p.v.\int_{\R}\,f(x+t)\,g(x+2t)\,h(x+3t)\,\frac{dt}{t} \eeq say from $L^4(\R)\times L^4(\R)\times L^4(\R)$ to $L^{\frac{4}{3}}(\R)$ should have a significantly easier correspondent "curved" type model as given for example by the question of providing same bounds for the operator \beq T_C(f,g,h)(x):=p.v.\int_{\R}\,f(x+t)\,g(x+t^2)\,h(x+t^3)\,\frac{dt}{t}\:. \eeq One can further generalize \eqref{curvtri} to trilinear operators integrated over more general families of curves (see also \cite{Li}) or, in another direction extend these questions to the $n-$linear setting.
+Accounting for this principle we can introduce the following parallel: the difficult open question regarding the boundedness of the trilinear Hilbert transform \beq T(f,g,h)(x):=p.v.\int_{\R}\,f(x+t)\,g(x+2t)\,h(x+3t)\,\frac{dt}{t} \eeq say from $L^4(\R)\times L^4(\R)\times L^4(\R)$ to $L^{\frac{4}{3}}(\R)$ should have a significantly easier correspondent "curved" type model as given for example by the question of providing similar bounds for the operator \beq T_C(f,g,h)(x):=p.v.\int_{\R}\,f(x+t)\,g(x+t^2)\,h(x+t^3)\,\frac{dt}{t}\:. \eeq One can further generalize \eqref{curvtri} to trilinear operators integrated over more general families of curves (see also \cite{Li}) or, in another direction extend these questions to the $n-$linear setting.

-Finally, as another toy model in trying to better understand \eqref{tri} one can ask the problem of providing bounds of the form $L^p(\R)\times L^q(\R)\times L^r(\R)$ to $L^{s}(\R)$ with $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}=\frac{1}{s}$, $p,q>1$ and $r=\infty$ for the operator given by \beq T(f,g,h)(x):=p.v.\int_{\R}\,f(x+t)\,g(x+2t)\,h(x+t^2)\,\frac{dt}{t}\;. \eeq An answer that involves a nontrivial range to this problem would contain some range of exponents from the (flat and non-flat) bilinear Hilbert transform and hence will have a level of difficulty situated between that of the bilinear Hilbert transform and that of the trilinear one.
+\textbf{5) Another trilinear model problem.} Finally, as another toy model in trying to better understand \eqref{tri} one can ask the problem of providing bounds of the form $L^p(\R)\times L^q(\R)\times L^r(\R)$ to $L^{s}(\R)$ with $\frac{1}{p}+\frac{1}{q}+\frac{1}{r}=\frac{1}{s}$, $p,q>1$ and $r=\infty$ for the operator given by \beq T(f,g,h)(x):=p.v.\int_{\R}\,f(x+t)\,g(x+2t)\,h(x+t^2)\,\frac{dt}{t}\;. \eeq An answer that involves a nontrivial range to this problem would contain some range of exponents from the flat and non-flat bilinear Hilbert transform and hence will have a level of difficulty situated between that of the bilinear Hilbert transform and that of the trilinear one.

 $ $